pj1234678/Python-Voice-Chat/README.md

-# Python Voice Chat
+# Python SSL/TLS Voice Chat
-A program that allows multiple people to communicate over the internet using their microphones for voice chat.
+A program that allows multiple people to communicate over the internet using their microphones for voice chat using SSL/TLS.
+Password support is Active and enabled by default.

 ## Setup
 ### Windows